 National Center for Environmental Conflict Resolution

 and conflict resolution (ECCR) skills through exercises that simulate real-life situations, peer-to-peer sharing, and discussions

 on immediate challenges in ECCR.
 These courses are open to professionals from all fields.

 Both trainers were very knowledgeable and friendly—asking questions and voicing opinions were encouraged, which contributed

 to a positive learning environment—participants were encouraged to learn from each other and from the trainers.

 Our scheduled and forthcoming trainings are displayed in the table below.
 To register, please click the “Register” link for your

 desired course in the table below.

 Collaboration in NEPA|

 Participants will learn how to assess and plan for successful collaboration in National Environmental Policy Act (NEPA) processes using appropriate tools, techniques, and best practices.
 Participants also will develop a better understanding of the policy goals of NEPA and the benefits of using collaborative approaches to achieve those goals.
 This interactive and experiential training will include real-world NEPA case studies and skills practice and enable participants to analyze the potential and plan for collaboration in upcoming NEPA activities.
 Based on Collaboration in NEPA - A Handbook for NEPA Practitioners.
 Offered in person (2 days).

 Collaboration with Native Nations and Tribal Consultation|

-This training is intended for federal agencies and representatives of Native nations engaged in Government-to-Government (G-to-G) interactions who want to improve intergovernmental relations.
-Participants will develop—through exposure to a broad range of concepts and skills—awareness of the many facets of G-to-G consulting, including history, law, policy, sovereignty, protocol, collaboration, communication skills, and resources available.
-Offered both virtually (4 sessions) and in person (2 days).
+This participatory and interactive course is intended as a course for Federal agencies and partners engaged in Government-to-Government (G-to-G) engagement with Native Nations who want to improve intergovernmental relations.
+Participants will develop – through exposure to a broad range of concepts and skills – awareness of the many facets of Government-to-Government consulting, including history, law, policy, sovereignty, protocol, collaboration, communication skills, and resources available.
+Course is offered both virtually (4 sessions) and in person (2 days).
 We plan to offer this course in person in 2022.
-For an in-person syllabus, email email@example.com.
+For an in-person syllabus, email firstname.lastname@example.org.